AxLabs/neox-bridge-devnet/README.md

    ```bash
     docker compose up -d neox-funding
    ```
-Note that running the funding script multiple times will fund all the addresses in `tools/funding/neox-funding.csv` as well as the default accounts.
+Note that running the funding script multiple times will fund all the addresses in `tools/funding/neox-funding.csv` as well as the default accounts only if they have less balance than the `GAS_AMOUNT` env variable.

 ### NeoN3:
 To fund accounts on NeoN3, you can use the `FUNDED_ADDRESS` and `GAS_AMOUNT` env variables of the `neon3-funding` service.
 The funding will be processed automatically after the NeoN3 node starts, and it will also fund all the wallets in the `/tools/neon3-funding/neon3-wallets` dir.